Massachusetts Court Records

 - Armed Robbery: The law grants the court the power to sentence an offender of this crime to the maximum penalty of life imprisonment at a state prison or for any number of years the court decides to.

-- Kidnapping: Drugging a victim and kidnapping the victim to extort money or valuables is, by law, liable to imprisonment at the state prison for life or any number of years decided by the court but not less than 15 years.
+- Kidnapping: Drugging a victim and kidnapping the victim to extort money or valuables is, by law, liable to imprisonment at the state prison for life or any number of years decided by the court, but not less than 15 years.

 - Vehicular Manslaughter: Vehicular manslaughter carries a penalty of imprisonment at the state prison for a period that should not be less than 5 years but should not exceed 20 years.
 The law also prescribes a fine that should not be more than $25,000.